pyOpenSci/pyopensci-django/README.md

 ### 3. Create an admin user (optional)

-If you wish to try out the Django Admin dashboard or Wagtail dashboard, create a superuser (admin) account which can be used for Django Admin and Wagtail:
+If you want to try out the Django Admin dashboard or Wagtail dashboard, create a superuser (admin) account which can be used for Django Admin and Wagtail:

 ```bash